TimWhiting/vikings/plan.md

 Riverpod 2.0 announcement
   - release coming soon

-Shift if direction for Riverpod
+Shift of direction for Riverpod
   - no longer considered "state management" and "dependency injection".
     It is, but in the mind of Flutter developers, it makes them expect
       - a listenable + observable object, with some form of setState/notifyListeners/emit/...